Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_arm_template_ado/_index.md

 By the end of this scenario, you will have an Azure DevOps Release pipeline to deploy AKS cluster with an Azure Arc Data Controller ([in "Directly Connected" mode](https://docs.microsoft.com/azure/azure-arc/data/connectivity), Azure SQL MI with a sample database and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc Data Services.

-> **NOTE: Currently, Azure Arc-enabled data services with PostgreSQL is in [public preview](https://docs.microsoft.com/azure/azure-arc/data/release-notes)**.
+> **Note:** Currently, Azure Arc-enabled data services with PostgreSQL is in [public preview](https://docs.microsoft.com/azure/azure-arc/data/release-notes).

-> **NOTE: The following scenario is focusing the Azure DevOps Release pipeline creation.
-Once the pipeline has been created and the environment deployment has finished, the automation flow and next steps are as [described on in the main bootstrap scenario](/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/)**
+> **Note:** The following scenario is focusing the Azure DevOps Release pipeline creation.
+Once the pipeline has been created and the environment deployment has finished, the automation flow and next steps are as [described on in the main bootstrap scenario](/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/).

 ## Prerequisites